deuslirio/UFGTeX-Presentation/README.md

 This project is a personal initiative, under open source and collaborative principles, which until now has no formal association with the Federal University of Goiás institution.
 Thus, this template is not an official artifact from such a university.

-If you have some comments or suggestion, let me know by sending email to deuslirio@gmail.com.
+If you have some comments or suggestion, let we know by sending email to deuslirio.junior@gmail.com or tinodantas@gmail.com.